wso2-attic/ballerina-integrator/README.md

 ![alt text](/images/service_composition.png)

 Travel agency is the service that acts as the composition initiator.
 The other three services are external services that the travel agency service calls to do airline ticket booking, hotel reservation and car rental.
 These are not necessarily Ballerina services and can theoretically be third-party services that the travel agency service calls to get things done.
-However, for the purposes of setting up this scenario and illustrating it in this guide, these third=party services are also written in Ballerina.
+However, for the purposes of setting up this scenario and illustrating it in this guide, these third-party services are also written in Ballerina.

 ## <a name="pre-req"></a> Prerequisites